 - See and stop threats before they cause harm, with SIEM reinvented for a modern world.

 - Put the cloud and large-scale intelligence from decades of Microsoft security experience to work.

 - Make your threat detection and response smarter and faster with artificial intelligence (AI).

 - Eliminate security infrastructure setup and maintenance and elastically scale to meet your security needs—while reducing costs as much as 48 percent compared to traditional SIEMs.

-Find out how you can trial Sentinel for free here.
+Find out how you can trial Sentinel and our security products here.